 Amir Inaugurates Ras Laffan And Mesaieed Solar Power Plants

-Doha, Qatar: The Amir HH Sheikh Tamim bin Hamad Al-Thani attended the inauguration ceremony of the Ras Laffan and Mesaieed Solar Power Plants in Ras Laffan City on Monday, April 28, 2025.
+Doha, Qatar: Amir H H Sheikh Tamim bin Hamad Al-Thani inaugurated the Ras Laffan and Mesaieed solar photovoltaic power plants at the Ras Laffan Industrial City yesterday.

+The two plants with a combined capacity of 875 megawatts will more than double Qatar's solar energy production to 1,675 megawatts of renewable energy.

+Addressing the inauguration ceremony, Minister of State for Energy Affairs, and President and CEO of QatarEnergy, H E Saad Sherida Al-Kaabi noted that the start of operation of the Ras Laffan and Mesaieed solar power plants constitutes an important step towards achieving the fourth pillar of the Qatar National Vision 2030, which is managing the environment in a manner that balances economic and social development and environmental protection.

-During the ceremony, the Amir watched a documentary film about the construction stages of the two plants and their objectives in supporting the country's strategy to transition to low-carbon energy and promote environmental sustainability in accordance with Qatar National Vision 2030.
-This was followed by a theatrical performance on the ancient uses of solar energy in agriculture and industry.
+During the event, a documentary was shown about the construction stages of the two plants and their objectives in supporting the country's strategy to transition to low-carbon energy and promote environmental sustainability in accordance with Qatar National Vision 2030.

-At the beginning of the ceremony, HE Eng.
-Saad bin Sherida Al-Kaabi, Minister of State for Energy Affairs, President and CEO of Qatar Energy, delivered a speech on the occasion.

-The ceremony was attended by a number of Their Excellencies, senior officials from local and international companies.
+The event was attended by a number of Qatar's energy sector executives and senior officials.

+Qatar is enhancing infrastructure to integrate renewable energy into the national grid, offering financial and legislative incentives to attract local and foreign investments.

+The country is also supporting research and development in energy storage technologies and solar panel efficiency, forging partnerships with academic institutions and global research centres, while promoting community awareness programmes and strengthening national capacity in renewable energy operations, maintenance, and project management.

 Legal Disclaimer: